Disjoint Tours and the Price of Diversity: Preliminaries

 In some cases, as we shall see in Sections \ref{sec.1} and \ref{sec.2}, analyzing the \textit{asymptotic} worst-case behavior of $PoD(\Pi_k)$ provides a more meaningful perspective on the trade-off between diversity and solution quality.
 This is because the supremum of the ratio in \eqref{eq.PoD} may be dictated by a small instance, making $PoD(\Pi_k)$ less representative of its behavior across all instances.
 To address this, we define the \textit{asymptotic price of diversity} $PoD^\infty(\Pi_k)$ as

-While $PoD$ and $PoD^\infty$ are properties corresponding to a particular problem (including a specification of diversity), we want to be able to express the quality of an algorithm that outputs $k$ diverse solutions in terms of the quality of the set of diverse solutions as used above.
-Indeed, let $A$ be an algorithm for problem $\Pi_k$, and let $A(I)$ denote the set of $k$ solutions algorithm $A$ produces when given instance $I$ of problem $P$.
-We define the \textit{loss ratio} $LR_A$ of algorithm $A$ as
+While $PoD$ and $PoD^\infty$ are properties corresponding to a particular problem (including a specification of diversity), we also want to be able to express the quality of an algorithm that outputs $k$ diverse solutions in terms of the quality of the set of diverse solutions as used above.
+Indeed, let $A$ be an algorithm for problem $\Pi_k$, and let $A(I)$ denote the set of $k$ solutions that algorithm $A$ produces when given instance $I$ of problem $P$.
+We define both the \textit{loss ratio} $LR_A$, and the \textit{asymptotic loss ratio} $LR^\infty_A$, of algorithm $A$ as